kevinpanaro/esp8266_micropython/README.md

 ###TODO:
 * Add json support!
 I will be working on this in the next week or so.
+This will be the mjlight.py file.